Can You Convert a Conservatory Into an Extension?

 In practical terms, there are usually two main routes.

 The second is a full extension route.
 This is where the existing conservatory is no longer the right starting point, either because the structure is tired, the layout does not work, or the homeowner wants a completely different room.
 In that case, removing the conservatory and building a new extension is often the smarter long-term decision.
-K&S offer both conservatory removal and timber frame extensions, so this is a natural service journey for the business.
+We offer conservatory removal in Oxfordshire and Berkshire, and timber frame extensions.

 When a conservatory can usually be converted successfully